 American industries produce billions of tons of waste each year, but it’s hard to track and measure.
 Some industrial waste is recycled, and it’s even sold as a commodity to other countries, like China.
 Industrial food waste is often composted or made into biodiesel fuels.

-Construction and Demolition (C&D) Debris Landfills- designed to accept waste from all types of construction and demolition projects
+Construction and Demolition (C&D) Debris Landfills designed to accept waste from all types of construction and demolition projects.

-Coal Combustion Residual (CCR) Landfills- designed to dispose of coal ash
+Coal Combustion Residual (CCR) Landfills designed to dispose of coal ash.

 Do Landfills Ever Get Full?

 Landfills have a capacity for how much trash they can take in.
-Once a landfill gets full, there is a capping process that prevents air and water pollution from occurring.
+Once a facility gets full, there is a capping process that prevents air and water pollution from occurring.
 A final layer of heavy plastic is used to cover the landfill and prevent water from seeping into it.
 Soil is then placed on top of the cover, and vegetation is planted to stabilize the ground and prevent runoff.

 What is Landfill Mining?

-US Landfill and Garbage Statistics
+Landfill and Garbage Statistics

-The average American produces 4.6 pounds of waste each day, for a total of about 290 million tons of garbage each year in the U.S. The lifespan of a landfill is about 30 to 50 years, and waste management experts predict that landfill space could be used up by 2050.
+The average American produces 4.6 pounds of waste each day for a total of about 290 million tons of garbage annually in the United States.
+The lifespan of a landfill is about 30 to 50 years, and waste experts predict that landfill space could be used up by 2050.
+Many states are quickly running out of landfill space: New York City, which pays $1 million per day to other states to handle its waste, ran out of space years ago.

 It makes sense that we are running out of landfill space given the rate we produce trash and the size of the average landfill, which is 600 acres.
-The biggest landfill in the United States is the Apex Regional Landfill, located near Las Vegas, Nevada.
+The biggest landfill in the United States is the Apex Regional Landfill, located near Las Vegas.
 With a capacity of over 1 billion tons of waste, it has twice the capacity of the next largest landfill, located in Utah.
 Even with large landfills like these, the United States faces serious waste management problems.

 Can Landfills Be Sustainable?